burningglass/cryptoservice/README.md

 `gcloud container images delete gcr.io/[PROJECT_ID]/cryptoservice:v1.0.0`

 Note.
-It is possible to prepend specific repository identifiers to the end of Docker image tags (e.g. gcr.io/[PROJECT_ID]/[REPO_ID]/myapp:v1.0.0), in which case listing such images uploaded into Google Container Repository is possible with this command:
+It is possible to prepend specific repository identifiers to the end of Docker image tags (e.g. gcr.io/[PROJECT_ID]/[REPO_ID]/myapp:v1.0.0), it is possible to list such images in Google Container Repository as follows:

 `gcloud container images list --repository gcr.io/[PROJECT_ID]/[REPO_ID]`

 ### 6.5 Review the available K8s Nodes

-To show general info about the whole cluster:
+To show general information about the whole cluster:

 `kubectl cluster-info`

-To show all Pods running across all namespaces (including the 'reserved' ones, note. some of these Pods comprise the Anthos(Istio) management layer):
+To show all Pods running across all namespaces (including the 'reserved' ones since some form part of the running Anthos(Istio) management layer):

 `kubectl get pods -A`

 Note.
-Nodes (that host the Pods) are automatically provisioned/ managed by GCloud K8s for this 'Autopilot' cluster.
+This sample uses the GCloud K8s Autopilot feature, hence Nodes (hosting the Pods) are automatically provisioned/ managed by the platform.
+In a regular cluster it is possible show information about Nodes with this command:

+`kubectl get nodes`

 ### 6.6 Create the 'Deployment' configuration as .yaml

-Back in the desktop environment where the source code is, add this new file to the root of the cryptoservice project:
+Back in the desktop environment (/source code project), add this new file to the root of the cryptoservice project:

 ```
 apiVersion: apps/v1